-I.189.4: It is not clear what (if anything) utá is conjoining.
+I.189.4: It is not clear what (if anything) $ut\dot{a}$ is conjoining.
 Klein (DGRV I.371) says there's an ellipsis of the verb in the 2nd clause, but he doesn't say what verb.
-I am reluctant to add semantics to utá of the type 'even', 'also', 'especially', as Re and Ge do in their different ways.
+I am reluctant to add semantics to $ut\dot{a}$ of the type 'even', 'also', 'especially', as Re and Ge do in their different ways.
 In the publ. tr. the pf. part. śuśukvān is translated ("and when you blaze ...") as if it contrasted with an unexpressed different activity of Agni's.
 I might now be inclined to take it as an implicitly subordinated circumstantial clause to be construed with the prohibitives of cd: "and when you blaze ..., let not ..."
-However, the tr. "when you ..." obscures the fact that the verbal notion is expressed by a nom. sg. participle, which should (and does not) modify the subject of the $m\tilde{a}$ clause(s) in cd.
-However, note that Agni is the subj. of the $m\tilde{a}$ clauses that occupy all of vs. 5.
+However, the tr. "when you ..." obscures the fact that the verbal notion is expressed by a nom. sg. participle, which should (and does not) modify the subject of the $m\vec{a}$ clauses that occupy all of vs. 5.

-I.189.7: The vi with vidvan picks up the vi that both opens and closes the preceding verse (vi ... yamsat / vispat), linking this verse to the apparently different topic that precedes it.
-This provides a clue for the referent of tan ... ubhayan "those both."
-Ge (/WG) take the both to refer to the two time periods mentioned in this verse, prapitve and abhipitve, but, on the basis of the larger context, with Old (SBE) and Re I think it refers to good and bad men, or more narrowly to sacificers and non-sacrificers.
-Agni's eagerness for the sacrifice is expressed by pada b, where he pursues (vey) the sons of Manu, i.e., the sacrificers, at the earlier mealtime, and his satisfaction as the sacrifice proceeds by the gerundive sayah 'to be directed/instructed, tractable'.
+I.189.7: The vi with vidvan picks up the vi that both opens and closes the preceding verse ($vi \dots yamsat / vispat$), linking this verse to the apparently different topic that precedes it.
+This provides a clue for the referent of $tan \dots ubhayan$ "those both."
+Ge (/WG) take the both to refer to the two time periods mentioned in this verse, prapitvé and abhipitvé, but, on the basis of the larger context, with Old (SBE) and Re I think it refers to good and bad men, or more narrowly to sacificers and non-sacrificers.
+Agni's eagerness for the sacrifice is expressed by pāda b, where he pursues (vesi) the sons of Manu, i.e., the sacrificers, at the earlier mealtime, and his satisfaction as the sacrifice proceeds by the gerundive sasyah 'to be directed/instructed, tractable'.

-In b Ge (/WG) supply 'nourishment' (die Nahrung) as object of véṣi with mánusah as gen. sg., but this seems unnecessary.
+In b Ge (/WG) supply 'nourishment' (die Nahrung) as object of vési with mánusah as gen. sg., but this seems unnecessary.

-There is no consensus about the meaning or etymology of the word $akr\acute{a}$ - (5x), generally a descriptor of Agni; see EWA s.v.
-Gr glosses 'Herrzeichen, Banner', but since it is once called $navaj\acute{a}$ - 'new-born' (IV.6.3), an animal (or at least a living thing) is more likely.
-Since several of the contexts refer to the kindling of the fire, it seems likely to be a young animal, an identification that $navaj\~{a}$ - of course favors.
-And $marmrj\acute{e}nya$ - 'to be groomed' in our passage suggests a horse, since the root \sqrt{mrj} generally takes a horse or something so conceived as its object.
+There is no consensus about the meaning or etymology of the word akrá- (5x), generally a descriptor of Agni; see EWA s.v.
+Gr glosses 'Herrzeichen, Banner', but since it is once called navajā- 'new-born' (IV.6.3), an animal (or at least a living thing) is more likely.
+Since several of the contexts refer to the kindling of the fire, it seems likely to be a young animal, an identification that navajā- of course favors.
+And marmrjénya- 'to be groomed' in our passage suggests a horse, since the root \sqrt{mrj} generally takes a horse or something so conceived as its object.
 Hence the tr. 'foal'.

-Despite the position of ná, uśigbhiḥ is unlikely to form part of the simile.
+Despite the position of ná, uśígbhih is unlikely to form part of the simile.